-56 "2.
-Proposed Action and Alternatives occur at low sun angles when a heliostat casts its shadow on another heliostat behind it.
+2. Proposed Action and Alternatives occur at low sun angles when a heliostat casts the heliostat's shadow on another heliostat behind the first heliostat.
 Thus, the higher the tower, the later in the day the project can operate thus maximizing output over a calendar year.
 The negative effects of both blocking and shading are reduced when the heliostats can be aimed at a taller tower thus leading to a direct improvement in overall project efficiency and cost- effectiveness.
-The inverse relationship also holds true: any alternative contemplating a shorter tower height also contemplates a less efficient solar field and, thus, a project with output inconsistent with the stated PSEGS objectives.
+The inverse relationship also holds true: any alternative contemplating a shorter tower height also contemplates a less efficient solar field and, thus, a project with output inconsistent with the stated Palen Solar Electric Generating System (PSEGS) objectives.
 The PSEGS, as proposed, would minimize land consumption on a megawatt-hour (MWH) per acre basis.
-A taller tower would have fewer impacts on environmental resources by virtue of the fact that it requires less land to generate the same MWs.
-At the same time, despite the potential loss of efficiency, a shorter tower would have a smaller viewshed, contrast less with its surroundings, and ultimately impact a smaller number of sensitive receptors.
+A taller tower would have fewer impacts on environmental resources by virtue of the fact that a taller tower requires less land to generate the same megawatts (MWs).
+At the same time, despite the potential loss of efficiency, a shorter tower would have a smaller viewshed, contrast less with the shorter tower's surroundings, and ultimately impact a smaller number of sensitive receptors.

-Alternative Number of Towers Though it is logical to believe that a single, higher tower may be a viable alternative, there are two variables that provide a counterbalance to tower height and thus limit the ability to execute on a single tower layout: distance of the heliostat from the boiler, and structural constraints of the tower.
-Both variables effectively limit the ability for a single tower to be a viable alternative to a two tower layout.
-The efficiency of a heliostat to direct solar energy onto the boiler decreases with its distance from the tower due to the effects of atmospheric attenuation and spillage.
+Alternative Number of Towers – Though it is logical to believe that a single, higher tower may be a viable alternative, there are two variables that provide a counterbalance to tower height and thus limit the ability to execute on a single tower layout: distance of the heliostat from the boiler, and structural constraints of the tower.
+Both variables effectively limit the ability for a single tower to be a viable alternative to a two-tower layout.
+The efficiency of a heliostat to direct solar energy onto the boiler decreases with the heliostat's distance from the tower due to the effects of atmospheric attenuation and spillage.
 Atmospheric attenuation describes how the constituents in the atmosphere (such as water vapor) reduce the amount of reflected energy between the heliostat field and receiver.
 The negative effects of atmospheric attenuation increase with increasing distance between the heliostat and boiler.
 Spillage describes the potential loss of reflected energy as the beam of reflected light from the heliostat diverges over a distance (as with a flashlight beam).
-With greater distance from the tower, there is an increase in the potential for some of the reflected light to diverge and ""miss"" the receiver.
+With greater distance from the tower, there is an increase in the potential for some of the reflected light to diverge and "miss" the receiver.
 The combined effects of these two relationships limit the efficiency of heliostats furthest from the tower.
-Thus, any single tower system, regardless of the tower height is limited in its maximum output capacity.
-A single tower alternative that also satisfies an output capacity of 500 MWs4 would require two major changes that would exceed the structural limitations of conventional construction 4 Section 2.2.1 of the Revised POD states the Applicant's purpose and need for the PSEGS as follows: ""The primary purpose of the PSEGs is to deliver 500 MW of renewable electrical energy to the regional electrical grid in accordance with the existing approved Power Purchase Agreements for electrical sales from the facility.""
+Thus, any single tower system, regardless of the tower height, is limited in the single tower system's maximum output capacity.
+A single tower alternative that also satisfies an output capacity of 500 MWs would require two major changes that would exceed the structural limitations of conventional construction.

+Section 2.2.1 of the Revised Plan of Development (POD) states the Applicant's purpose and need for the Palen Solar Electric Generating System (PSEGS) as follows: "The primary purpose of the PSEGS is to deliver 500 MW of renewable electrical energy to the regional electrical grid in accordance with the existing approved Power Purchase Agreements for electrical sales from the facility."
 Accordingly, although the BLM regularly considers projects that would generate less output capacity than requested in ROW grant applications, to do so here would have the same environmental consequences as No Project Alternative A because a project approved with less than 500 MW capacity would not fulfill the Applicant's contractual obligations.
-Palen Solar Electric Generating System Draft SEIS 2-29 July 2013"
+Palen Solar Electric Generating System Draft SEIS 2-29 July 2013.